Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Introduction

-Based on the observations, we show insights that models have the ability to learn valid semantic features from unlearnable samples at the early training stage, and stopping the overfitting of shallow layers extremely contribute to stopping the overfitting of the whole model.
-In this case, we propose a training framework, progressive staged training (ST), to effectively prevent models from overfitting in learning perturbation features.
-ST estimates whether the models are in an overfitting state and trains models with a progressive staged strategy of learning rate adjustment.
-To quantitatively evaluate whether the model is in an overfitting state, we propose Activation Cluster Measurement (\textit{ACM}), based on the insight that perturbation features have a larger inter-class distance and smaller intra-class distance~\cite{SP} in a low dimension space.
-To demonstrate the efficacy of ST, we conduct comprehensive experiments with multiple model architectures on CIFAR-10, CIFAR-100, and ImageNet-mini.
-Experimental results show that ST significantly defeats existing unlearnable techniques and provides a reliable baseline for further evaluation of unlearnable samples.
+Based on these observations, we provide the following suggestions: 1) Models can extract valid semantic features from unlearnable examples during the initial phase of training.
+2) Correctly guiding the model's shallow layers to learn image semantic features is the key to defeating unlearnable examples.
+In this case, we propose a training paradigm called Progressive Staged Training (ST).
+ST aims to prevent models from becoming trapped in unlearnable perturbation feature learning.
+ST assesses whether the models are in the wrong learning process and implements a progressive, staged strategy for training that involves dynamically adjusting the learning rate.
+To quantitatively evaluate whether the model is trapped in the wrong learning process, we propose Activation Cluster Measurement (\textit{ACM}), based on the insight that unlearnable perturbation features have a larger inter-class distance and smaller intra-class distance~\cite{SP} in a low dimension space.
+To demonstrate the efficacy of ST, we conduct comprehensive experiments with multiple model architectures on CIFAR-10~\cite{cifar}, CIFAR-100~\cite{cifar}, and ImageNet-mini.
+Experimental results show that ST significantly defeats existing unlearnable techniques, thereby providing a dependable benchmark for the subsequent evaluation of samples considered unlearnable.